collins-nc/kingPrice/README.md

    aspire run
    ```
 2. After running, a **Dashboard link** will be provided in the terminal.
 Click the link to open the application in your browser.
-3. To run the frontend, click the link on the linegit  **Web Resource** in the terminal.
+3. To run the frontend, click the link on the line aligned to **Web Resource** in the terminal.

 ---